-- a class is closed - a prerequisite has not been satisfied - a class is set with department/instructor consent - a class in a career (department) other than the student's
+- a class is closed - a prerequisite has not been satisfied - a class is set with department/instructor consent - a class is in a department other than the student's

 To acquire a permission number for a G&ES course, you will need to contact the faculty member by email requesting permission.
 The faculty member will forward your request to the Graduate Administrator granting or denying the request.
-It is helpful to include your "Peoplesoft number" in this request.
+It is helpful to include your PeopleSoft number in this request.
 Permission numbers from other departments must be obtained by following that department's procedure.